JoeLloyd94/YellowSpecter/README.md

-- 👋 Hi, I’m @Papatoshi
+- 👋 Hi, I’m Joe Lloyd @yellow-specter.
-- 👀 I’m interested in building decentralized autonomous societies.
+- 👀 I’m interested in distributed ledger technoology, smart contracts, and the future of data science.
-- 🌱 I’m currently learning Solidity.
+- 🌱 I’m currently learning SQL, Python, and PyTEAL.
-- 💞️ I’m looking to collaborate on NFTs
+- 💞️ I’m looking to collaborate on Data Science, DeFi, and NFTs
-- 📫 How to reach me vividtrace@gmail.com
+- 📫 Reach me @ joseph.leelloyd94@gmail.com.

 <!---
 Papatoshi/Papatoshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.